ambreshgupta12/flutter-key-concept/README.md

 ## Store
 The store represents the current global state of your application.
 It can only be changed by the reducers and when it happens the components which are observing particular values in the store will be automatically notified.

+## Configure store
+We would like to store the user data after a successful login and also we would like to present a loading indicator if an API call is in progress.
+Also, we’d like to display a friendly message if an error happened.
+We have to compose the stored objects to match those requirements.

+In the first round, we’ll be creating the root object (AppState) which will encapsulate all the related states for the features.
+In this example, we‘ll only cover the login part, but the store can easily be extended in the future to handle more features: